ParaCoToUl/noarr-pipelines/docs/hub.md

 ## Allocation

 When you create a hub, you have to immediately specify how many envelopes you want to allocate on what devices.
-Here's the syntax:
+Here is the syntax:

 ```cpp
 auto my_hub = Hub<StructureType, BufferItemType>(envelope_sizes_in_bytes);